Pacing Equilibrium in First-Price Auction Markets: Experiments

-Secondly we compare revenue and social welfare under \fppe and \sppe.
-The results are shown in Figure~\ref{fig:exp sppe comparison}.
-The left figure shows the cdf over the ratio of \fppe revenue and \sppe revenue, while the right figure shows the cdf over the ratio of \fppe welfare and \sppe welfare.
-We see that \fppe revenue is always higher than \sppe revenue, though it is the same for about $75\%$ of instances, and almost never more than $1.5$ times as high.
-For welfare we find that, perhaps surprisingly, neither solution concept is dominating, with most instances having relatively similar welfare in either solution concept, though \fppe does slightly better.
-There are two caveats to keep in mind for these results: firstly we did not compute the social-welfare-maximizing \sppe so it is possible that there is a better one (although this is highly unlikely given that \citet{conitzer2018pacing} find that there's usually a single unique equilibrium in this class of instances); secondly almost every bidder is budget constrained in the \fppe of our setting, and so this might not generalize to settings where many bidders are not budget constrained (see the appendix for statistics on multipliers in the two solution concepts).
-These experiments show that \fppe are not necessarily worse than \sppe for welfare (at least with nonstrategic bidders), while potentially having significantly higher revenue.
+We now compare revenue and social welfare under \fppe and \sppe, as shown in Figure~\ref{fig:exp sppe comparison}.
+The left panel shows the cdf of the ratio of \fppe revenue to that of \sppe.
+The right panel is similar but with social welfare.
+We see that \fppe revenue is always higher than \sppe revenue, though both coincide for about $30\%$ of instances, and almost never more than $4.5$ times as high.
+For social welfare we find that, perhaps surprisingly, neither solution concept is dominating, with most instances having relatively similar social welfare under either solution concept, though \fppe does slightly better.
+There are two caveats to keep in mind for these results: (a) we did not compute the social-welfare-maximizing \sppe so it is possible that there is a better one (although this is highly unlikely given that \citet{conitzer2021pacing} find that most instances admit a single equilibrium); (b) many bidders are budget constrained in the \fppe of our setting, and so these insight might not translate to cases where many bidders are not budget constrained (see Appendix~\ref{app:revenue_welfare} for statistics on multipliers in the two solution concepts).
+These experiments show that an \fppe is not necessarily worse than an \sppe with respect to social welfare (at least with nonstrategic bidders), while potentially having a significantly higher revenue.